xcsp3team/PyCSP3-models/realistic/CityPosition/README.md

 # Problem: CityPosition

+The problem si to determine city positions using road distances (like MDS plotting but allows missing values).

 The model, below, is close to (can be seen as the close translation of) the one submitted to the 2017 challenge.
-No Licence was explicitly mentioned (MIT Licence assumed).
+For the original MZN model, no Licence was explicitly mentioned (MIT Licence assumed).

 ## Data Example
   5-05.json